-The Department of Planning, Public Policy and Management (PPPM) is concerned with the ways governments, non-profit organizations, and other institutions address some of the most important problems facing society today.
-In particular, PPPM is known for the following areas of expertise:
+The Department of Planning, Public Policy and Management (PPPM) is concerned with the ways governments, nonprofit organizations, and other institutions address some of the most important problems facing society today.
+In particular, the PPPM department is known for the following areas of expertise:

 Land Use & the Built Environment

 A concentration in land use and the built environment focuses on the interaction between land use and the design of human settlements at the local scale.
 Teaching students how to think about the intersection of sustainability, quality of life, the relevant policy environment, and individual behavior and decision making are fundamental to the study of land use and the built environment.

 Environmental Planning & Policy